 To understand how cities have developed to the lively organisms they are today, we have to look at the historical context of urbanisation and the politics involved in these processes.
 As we are working very locally in the city of Zurich, we will also look primarily at the developments in Switzerland.

 In contrast to earlier perceptions of the city, we are now characterised by a rather positive attitude towards it.
 Especially during the first Industrial revolution, as cities started to grow quickly, there was a big dissent towards cities.
 The changes brought by the capitalistic system of mass production made these developments possible, as there was the possibility to house and work for a lot of people with minimal space.
-There has always been a ditch between rural and urban life and especially during these times first critics, such as Jean-Jacques Rousseau (JJR) started to arise.
-He lashed violently against big cities: ‘Cities are the abyss of the human species.
+There has always been a rift between rural and urban life, especially at the time of the first critics, such as Jean-Jacques Rousseau (JJR).
+He lashed out violently against big cities: ‘Cities are the abyss of the human species.
 After a few generations, races die or degenerate.
 They need to be refreshed, and it is always the countryside which furnishes replenishment’.
 (Zitat)

 The ideologies proposed by JJR were still a big part of the later executed planning of Jean Francois Gravier and Armin Meili.
 They both had a big influence in city planning in France (Gravier) and Switzerland (Meili).
-After the Second World War and the accompanying financial upswing in Switzerland, they both were involved in the emergence of anti-urban ideologies in space planning.
+After the Second World War and the accompanying financial upswing in Switzerland, theywere both involved in the emergence of anti-urban ideologies in space planning.
 What is interesting to see is that a lot of their statements didn’t necessarily have a practical aspect, but rather a political one.
 (We can still witness this notion today with a lot of prestige projects.)
 They saw cities as a threat to the morality of society.
 People who lived in cities also did not correspond to the traditional values of having a family and being a normed citizen, let alone of the established patriarchal system.
-There were a lot of other aspects involved too, but what’s mainly the cause of the anti-urban critique is that cities don’t support the traditional and conservative lifestyle that these two men imagined.
+There were also many other aspects involved , but the maincause of the anti-urban critique is that cities don’t support the traditional and conservative lifestyle that these two men imagined.
 As of their political nature they would have never seen a benefit or gain an acceptance to new ideas that emerged in these urban environments.
-These power dynamics have mainly led to a disempowering and neglect of urban planning and thus led to a very organic and unorganised way of urban growth.
+These power dynamics have mainly led to a disempowering and neglect of urban planning and thus led to a very organic and disorganized urban growth.

 With the emergence of modernist ideologies, a planning hype to counteract the previous developments has started.
 This led to very strict and regulated forms of planning that wanted to understand the city as a whole and to include everything within this planning.
 A lot of ideas of building a city completely from the ground up emerged, such with Max Frisch and Lucius Burckhardt and Le Corbusier.
-Although they have been revolutionary for the time, they lacked the potential to react within given circumstances and were mainly constructed from a very distant view but started a very important dialogue of city planning that has before been neglected.
-Discussions about ownership of common ground, such as the ideas of Bernoulli,that one mustn’t own ground but only the infrastructure on top of it, have emerged.
-A lot of self organised cooperatives have been founded since then and have shaped urban developments in a positive way.
+Although they were revolutionary at the time, they lacked the potential to react within given circumstances and were mainly constructed from a very distant perspective.
+A previously neglected, albeit very important part of city planning was started..
+Discussions about ownership of common ground, such as the ideas of Bernoulli,that one mustn’t own ground but only the infrastructure on top of it, emerged.
+Many self organised cooperatives have been founded since then and have shaped urban developments in a positive way.